What is Safeguarding?

 At Woodlands Primary School, we are committed to creating and maintaining a safe learning environment for children and young people, identifying where there are child welfare concerns and taking action to address them, in partnership with families and other agencies.

-Our Headteacher, Victoria Carr meets with the senior leadership team regularly to discuss any issues with safeguarding, school has half termly safeguarding supervision meetings with the Cheshire West Local Safeguarding board (LSBC) and we have a named governor, Sue Wilkinson.
+Our Headteacher, Victoria Carr meets with the senior leadership team regularly to discuss any issues with safeguarding, school has half termly safeguarding supervision meetings with the Cheshire West Local Safeguarding board (LSBC) and we have a named governor, Gill Clayton.

 We are proactive about our safeguarding procedures and as such educate our pupils to be safe and this is done through school assemblies, SEAL, inviting in external agencies such as NSPCC/Childline to do workshops as well as providing children with safety literature.